 Domestic and international airlines

-What Are The Available Areas of Specialization In The Industry?
+What Are The Available Areas of Specialisation In The Industry?

 Experienced Aircraft Maintenance engineers can advance their studies to pursue the following specialist roles: